Chart Color Schemes

 Bulahdelah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bulahdelah, as per the latest Census evaluation, 95.8% of dwellings were houses with the remaining 4.1% being semi-detached, apartments, or other types.
-This contrasts with Non-Metro NSW's figures of 73.0% houses and 27.0% other dwellings.
-Home ownership in Bulahdelah stood at 54.4%, similar to Non-Metro NSW, with mortgaged properties at 25.4% and rented ones at 20.2%.
+In Bulahdelah, as per the latest Census evaluation, 95.8% of dwellings were houses, with the remaining 4.1% comprising semi-detached properties, apartments, and other types.
+This compares to Non-Metro NSW's figures of 73.0% houses and 27.0% other dwellings.
+Home ownership in Bulahdelah stood at 54.4%, similar to Non-Metro NSW, with mortgaged dwellings at 25.4% and rented ones at 20.2%.
 The median monthly mortgage repayment was $1,236, lower than the Non-Metro NSW average of $1,517.
-Weekly rent median in Bulahdelah was $295, compared to Non-Metro NSW's $330.
-Nationally, Bulahdelah's mortgage repayments were significantly lower at $1,236 versus Australia's $1,863 average, and rents were substantially below the national figure of $375.
+Median weekly rent in Bulahdelah was $295, compared to $330 in Non-Metro NSW.
+Nationally, Bulahdelah's median monthly mortgage repayment of $1,236 is significantly lower than the Australian average of $1,863, and its median weekly rent of $295 is substantially below the national figure of $375.

 Frequently Asked Questions - Housing